v1.0 — Now Available

 1 · Install

-pip install agentsentinel
+pip install agentsentinel-core

 npm install @agentsentinel/sdk